Jonybang/angular-bootstrap-file-field/README.md

 ##Send to server

-For send to server recomended to use [ng-file-upload](https://github.com/danialfarid/ng-file-upload) by @danialfarid solution.
+For send to server recomended to use [danialfarid/ng-file-upload](https://github.com/danialfarid/ng-file-upload) solution.